 - Q Are there any risks in taking NuvaRing?

-- Q What is NuvaRing?
+- Q What are the side effects of NuvaRing?

-- Q Who should not use NuvaRing?
+- Q How should I use NuvaRing?

 - Q What should I know about NuvaRing before taking it?